Aphaenogaster senilis – Colony with Queen and Workers

 – Species present in France, non-invasive and not threatened,

-– Colony recovery and costs covered if you wish to part with it (see conditions).
+– Colony taken over and costs covered if you wish to part with it (see conditions).

 ______________________________________________________________________________________________